Lysistrata logo

 Lycon, My Husband

-The song "Lycon, My Husband" is actually based on pieces of Greek music that are among the oldest notated music in existence.
+Above: Lysistrata's song "Lycon, My Husband" is based on fragments of ancient Greek music that are among the oldest notated music in existence.
+One fragment was actually written by Euripides, himself!

 True love -- and a phallus